 Start growing some food.
 On your balcony, patio, in a garden, in a community garden, wherever you can.
 Growing food is something we should all know how to do on a basic level because our survival depends on food.
 A few tomato plants in a pot, or some sprouting seeds on your kitchen counter.
 You don’t need much to grow simple food.
 Compost/dirt, seeds, water sunlight.
 When I started growing food I had no idea what I was doing and there was no one to show me but each year the garden got a little bigger and more things grew than didn’t.
 It takes time but it all starts with planting a tiny seed.
 Just one seed.

 Consider working with others to build a small community garden.
 Maybe a community egg co-op.
 By sharing skills and resources you can achieve so much more than what can be done individually.
 Perhaps someone you know has a garden plot that is overrun with weeds.
 Maybe an elderly gardener who will trade their knowledge for your muscle and some of the garden bounty.
 Perhaps someone else has access to free manure, another is strong and can do heavy work, and so on.
 Everyone has something valuable to contribute if you look for it.
 Community used to be so valuable in keeping a neighbourhood strong.

 It worries me that things seem to be getting worse, not better.
 These are very troubling times.
 Food security is such an important issue, but it is not being treated as such.
 Band aids are being used rather than helping people to help themselves.
 We are still being told to spend, spend, spend.
 It’s all so CRAZY!

 Outsmart the system by trusting in yourself and investing time into learning these precious and timeless skills.
 Once you learn them, share them.
+We should all know hoe to eat healthy on a budget.
 These are the true solution to having a well fed food secure family.